MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 Task \#3: Add Check In and Check Out Buttons
 ---------------------------------------
+In this task, we will create buttons for the user to check in and check out of their Visit.

 1. Save search results in a variable to reuse across the control